H0LT-shadow-of-darkness/Some_stuff/Fai_pausa/README.txt

-Questo mini programma va a creare una finestra con tkinter dopo un certo lasso di tempo in overground sullo schermo ricordandomi di fare una pausa dalle mie sessioni di gaming
+This mini program creates a window with tkinter after a certain amount of time in the overground on the screen reminding me to take a break from my gaming sessions